-Students who wish to pay all or any portion of their tuition and other charges on an installment basis may take advantage of this plan made available through Higher One. tuitionpay.higherone.com/TuitionPay/Welcome.aspx Higher One is the only tuition payment plan the Seminary offers that permits payments in installments.
-Master's degree students may pay tuition, room, board, fees, or Seminary rent in nine monthly installments starting July 15 for a modest fee of \$60 for each enrollment period (academic year).
-Enrollment in this installment plan must take place prior to the first week of classes.
+Students who wish to pay all or any portion of their tuition and other charges on an installment basis may take advantage of this plan which is made available through Higher One. tuitionpay.higherone.com/TuitionPay/Welcome.aspx Higher One is the only tuition payment plan the Seminary offers that permits payments in installments.
+Master's degree students may pay tuition, room, board, fees, or Seminary rent in nine monthly installments starting July 15 for a modest fee of \$55 for each enrollment period.
+Enrollment in this installment plan is for the academic year.
+The plan cannot be used for a single semester and enrollment must take place prior to the first week of classes.